 Today’s workplace is very different from what it was fifty years ago.
-Globalization has created a rich, complex, and diverse working environment that requires teamwork and effective communication.
-People from all over the world with many different backgrounds work together daily and must be willing to understand and support one another.
-Business leaders have always needed to understand psychology, and leadership development in this field has never been as crucial as it is in this day and age.
+Globalisation has created a rich, complex, and diverse working environment that requires teamwork and effective communication.
+People worldwide with many different backgrounds work together daily and must be willing to understand and support one another.
+Business leaders have always needed to understand psychology, and leadership development in this field has never been as crucial as it is today.
 Here’s how understanding psychology can make you a better boss.

 Psychology Training Can Teach You How to Be a Better Boss